Roman's Pizza

-Roman's Pizza is a South African pizza franchise founded in 1993 in Pretoria.
-The company operates over 250 outlets in South Africa and in parts of Namibia, Botswana, and Zambia.
+Roman's Pizza, sometimes simply referred to as Roman's, is a South African pizza franchise, founded in 1993, and headquartered in Centurion, Gauteng.

+As of 2024, the company operates over 250 outlets across Southern Africa.

 History

 Roman's Pizza was established by Arthur Nicolakakis in 1993, originally under the name "Little Caesar’s".
 In 2002, the company rebranded to Roman's Pizza.

-John Nicolakakis, the founder’s son, joined in 2001 and later became CEO, overseeing a period of growth and operational expansion.
+Ioannis (John) Nicolakakis, the founder's son, joined in 2001 and later became CEO, overseeing a period of growth and operational expansion.